Tozer Pak

+He represented Hong Kong at the 53rd Venice Biennale in 2009, with a solo exhibition titled Harbour, Hong Kong, Alienated Cities and Dreams, featuring 4 site-specified installations.

 He is known for the documentation of chance encounters and unconventional uses of daily objects in his artwork.

 Early life and education

 He was born in 1977 in Fujian and immigrated to Hong Kong in 1984.
 He obtained his Bachelor of Arts degree from the Chinese University of Hong Kong in 2002 with a major in fine arts and a minor in theology.
 He was awarded the Overseas Exchange Prize (Chinese Performance Art) by the Macao Museum of Art in 2005, and sponsored by the Lee Hysan Foundation Fellowship to take up residency in the International Studio & Curatorial Program in New York City in 2007.